AnalyticalGraphicsInc/gltf-vscode/README.md

 #### glTF compatibility and sample models

-There are some [sample glTF 1.0 models online](https://github.com/KhronosGroup/glTF-Sample-Models/tree/master/1.0) that can be downloaded, and each model comes in several flavors.
-Currently this extension can be used to edit (and preview) all the text-based versions (`*.gltf`), not binary versions (`*.glb`).
+There are some [sample glTF models online](https://github.com/KhronosGroup/glTF-Sample-Models/) that can be downloaded, and each model comes in several flavors.
+Currently this extension can be used to edit (and preview) the text-based versions (`*.gltf`), not binary versions (`*.glb`).

 ### &bull;  Preview embedded dataURIs

 Place the document cursor on a dataURI, or on a block that has been folded closed with a dataURI in its `uri` field, then press <kbd>ALT</kbd> + <kbd>D</kbd> or look for the command `Inspect Data URI` in VSCode's list of commands (<kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>P</kbd>) and use that.

-* Previewing embedded shaders works, but the shader previews are read-only (for now)
+* Previewing embedded shaders works, but the shader previews are read-only.
+To edit them, first export them to a file (see below).
 * Previewing embedded JPG and PNG images works.
 * Previewing buffer data is not (yet?) supported.